 Harsher in Hindsight: Jax's talk to Raiden about trusting humans rather than gods comes after one screw up by the Elder God.
 It becomes harsher when keeping in mind the events of Mortal Kombat 9 and how they turned out due to Raiden's actions.
 In a similar vein, there is an earlier scene where Sindel tells she doesn't love Kitana.
 Such similar rejection happened in 9, moments before Kitana's death.

-Pandering to the Base: Annihilation vomits new character after new character at the audience in an attempt to fit in all the new arrivals from Trilogy and earn some cred from the faithful.
+Pandering to the Base: Annihilation reveals new character after new character at the audience in an attempt to fit in all the new arrivals from Trilogy and earn some cred from the faithful (and even so, not all of them appear: Kung Lao, Kintaro and Sektor never got so much as a mention, not counting the characters that were killed off in the first filmnote Liu Kang refers to himself as a "descendant of Kung Lao" in the first movie, as in the Kung Lao from five generations earlier, not the one who is Liu's kombat buddy.).
 General feedback on the movie should be an indication of how well this worked.

-On a related note, the gargoyle that appears is arguably either the film's best effectnote which is saying a lot, or is worse than either of the creatures in the aforementioned fight scene.
+The gargoyle that appears is either the film's best effect,note which is saying a lot or is worse than either of the creatures in the aforementioned fight scene.

 When it grabs Sonya at one point, she too becomes a rather obvious CGI double.

 Ermac's mask falls off during the fight between him and Sonya.
 This bit occurs when the latter grabs the former's head with her legs.
 A similar event happens during the fight between Scorpion and Sub-Zero.
 Only this time, it occurs when the former catches the latter.

 When Liu Kang does his flip kick, there's a visual flash of when he kicks the camera.